-Jared Milfred ‘16 was the nation’s youngest nuclear plant reactor operator as a high school student in Portland, OR.
-He describes the YCEI forum on nuclear power he is organizing with Professor Yehia Khalil of the School of Engineering and Applied Science, scheduled for April 24, 2015.
+Jared Milfred ‘16 was licensed by the Nuclear Regulatory Commission to operate Reed College’s nuclear research reactor while still a high school student in Portland, OR.
+He describes YCEI’s upcoming forum on nuclear power scheduled for April 24, 2015.

 You are here

 With evidence mounting that climate change is severe, pervasive and perhaps irreversible, why is society not responding as if it were preparing for war?
 Professor Mary Wood says it’s because we assume that environmental law will protect us.
 But unlike many other facets of society that are innovating in anticipation of a changed climate they accept is on the way, the law is not.

 YCEI Director Mark Pagani introduces Panel Moderator and new YCEI Advisory Board Chair Dave Lawrence who mediates the morning panel and its first speaker Dan Esty, Hillhouse Professor of Law and former Commissioner of Connecticut’s Department of Energy and the Environment.
 (DEEP).